denten-books/plain-text/main.md

 ### 2.0 Abstract

-Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low level" first-order concepts like "text" and "code" up to second-order concepts like "literature" and "canon."
+Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
-I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
-Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
-I conclude to argue that Turing machines were anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
+I argue here that the concern with value in literary criticism detracts from the machinations of naked circuit control embedded into the contemporary text apparatus.
+Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+In presenting a media history through primary sources on early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also through a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### 2.1 In Search of a Subject